Skip to main content

 • Annual sweeping and maintenance will be a lot easier if the flue is the same size all the way up, resulting in less soot build up.

 Stainless steel is a good material for use at high temperature and to tolerate the corrosive effect of smoke condensation.
+You have a choice about which flexible stainless steel chimney liner to have installed:

 • Either 316 for burning wood only